How to Buy An Investment Property in New York City

 It might be easier to hire a property management company and have them handle things like repairs and rent collection, especially if you have a full-time job and may not have time or the know-how to do everything that needs to be done to your property.

-While this may be an extra expense, a good property manager will put together a yearly budget and can put out an annual report on expenses and revenue.
+While this may be an extra expense, a good property manager will put together a yearly budget and can put out an annual report on costs and revenue.

 Costs and Parameters of Investing in Real Estate in New York